mike-mjk/extend-comment/README.md

 1. New messages will be visible as they are added.
 It scrolls to bottom.
 I initially used componentDidUpdate for this but that caused a bug in which like or edit or delete caused the scroll to bottom behavior as well.
 This was fixed by using prevProps and comparing the length of the messages array.

-2. If you enter a username but don't submit it before submitting a message, the app will pull it in for you..
+2. If you enter a username but don't submit it before submitting a message, the app will pull it in for you.
 This is much less annoying than being told you must enter a username.
-It's sitting right there, lets just grab it and use it.
+It's sitting right there, let's just grab it and use it.
 Importantly, it won't overwrite an existing username in the case where a name has been submitted and there is also one in the input field.

 3. The like button functions based off of "current user".
 So it becomes an unlike button if the user has already liked.
 I think this is better than just being able to like an unlimited number of times.